 3. It has intelligence and memory: The ability to learn and apply defines ‘intelligence’.
 Your immune system possesses its very own innate intelligence.
 Upon seeing a foreign invader such as a virus just one time, your immune system attacks, then stores the memory of the virus.
 The next time that virus appears, your immune system remembers the virus, recruiting immune cells and launches a bigger attack, backed by a legion of immune ‘soldiers’.
 Each time the virus is encountered, it mounts a stronger response.

-4. You have control over its strength: Ultimately, you have the power to maintain healthy immune balance.
-In doing so, you are working at preventing serious illnesses such as cancer, heart disease and auto-immunity.
+4. You can influence its strength: Ultimately, you have the power to maintain healthy immune balance.
+In doing so, you are working at preventing serious illnesses such as cancer, heart disease and autoimmunity.
 In the short-term, your successes will be obvious by a lower incidence of colds and flus, less days in bed sick and not catching the latest virus to blow through the office.